cats-/CNet/README.md

 CNet
 ====

-A SIO/NIO Wrapper for writing server/clients
+A SIO/NIO framework for writing server/clients